tdulcet/AutoPrimeNet/README.md

                         hours.
   -t TIMEOUT, --timeout=TIMEOUT
                         Seconds to wait between updates, Default: 3600 seconds (1 hour).
-Users with slower internet may want to set a larger value to give time for any PRP proof files to upload.
 Use 0 to update once and exit.
   -s, --status          Output a status report and any expected completion
                         dates for all assignments and exit.
   --upload-proofs       Report assignment results, upload all PRP proofs and